kafriyiegyamfi/react-native-practical-guide/README.md

 # react-native-practical-guide
-An udemy course on react-native by Academind all course modules/Apps are categoried in the various branches the repo
+An udemy course on react-native by Academind all course modules/Apps are categoried in the various branches  of the repo